Understanding and Predicting the Memorability of Outdoor Natural Scenes: Predicting outdoor natural scene memorability

-According to the analysis above, the deep feature combined with scene category is most effective in predicting memorability of outdoor natural scene.
+As aforementioned, MemNet, which is fine-tuned on our training set, outperforms all the low-, middle- and high-level visual features.
+Hence, the fine-tuned MemNet model serves as the baseline model on predicting outdoor natural scene memorability.
+Furthermore, according to the analysis above, the deep features combined with scene category are the most effective in predicting the memorability of outdoor natural scenes.
 Therefore, we propose an end-to-end DeepNSM method, which exploits both deep and category-related features for predicting the outdoor natural scene memorability.

-As discussed in Section \ref{deep}, MemNet, which is fine-tuned on our training set, outperforms all the low-, middle- and high-level visual features.
-Hence, the fine-tuned MemNet model serves as the baseline model on predicting outdoor natural scene memorability.
-Besides, Section \ref{analysis} shows that the high-level feature of scene category is rather correlated to outdoor natural scene memorability.
-By contrast, the low- and middle-level visual features are with poor performance.
-Therefore, in the proposed DeepNSM architecture, the deep feature is concatenated with category-related feature to accurately predict the memorability of outdoor natural scene images.
-Note that the ``deep feature'' refers to the 4096-dimension feature extracted from the baseline model.
+Note that, in this paper, the ``deep features'' particularly refer to the 4096 output numbers of the last hidden layer in the baseline model.

-\textbf{Extracting category-related feature.} In DeepNSM, ResNet \cite{he2016deep} is applied to extract the category-related feature.
+\textbf{Extracting category-related features.} In DeepNSM, ResNet \cite{he2016deep} is applied to extract the category-related features.
 We first initialize ResNet with the pre-trained model on ImageNet \cite{Deng2009ImageNet}.
 Then, 33,000 outdoor natural scene images selected from the database of Places \cite{zhou2017places} are adopted to fine-tune the ResNet model.
 Finally, it is further fine-tuned on our training set according to the ground truth labels of scene category.
-Note that different from the databases of ImageNet and Places, whose labels are one-hot, each image in our LNSIM database may contain several categories.
+Note that, different from the databases of ImageNet and Places, whose labels are one-hot, each image in our LNSIM database may contain the scenes of several categories.
 As such, it is a multi-label classification task.
 Thus, the weighted sigmoid cross entropy is utilized as the loss function, instead of softmax loss in \cite{he2016deep}.
-The fine-tuned ResNet can be seen as a category-related feature extractor.
-The output of the hidden fully-connected layer in ResNet is used as the extracted category-related feature.
+The fine-tuned ResNet can be seen as an extractor of category-related features.
+The output of the hidden fully-connected layer in ResNet is used as the extracted category-related features.
 See Fig. \ref{fig:net} for more details.